serlesen/fullstack-oauth2/frontend/README.md

 Main wrapper component.
 It has the logic to display the Login form (if requested by the user), the protected content (if the user is authenticated) or the welcome content (by default when loading the frontend).

-### Login Form Component
+### Login Page Component

-The login form only displays a link with the Google's URL to log the user.
+The login form only displays a link with the Cognito's URL to log the user.
 This URL comes from the backend.

-### Protected Content Component
+### Protected Page Component

 This component requests a protected endpoint in the backend when loading.

-### Welcome Content Component
+### Welcome Page Component

 This component request a public endpoint in the backend when loading.

 ## Authentication

 The Authentication uses the OAuth2 workflow.

-To Authenticate a user, a request must be done first to the backend to obtain a Google URL where the user must log in.
+To Authenticate a user, a request must be done first to the backend to obtain an AWS Cognito URL where the user must log in.
-Once logged, Google will call the frontend with a code.
-This code must sent to the backend to obtain an access_token.
+Once logged, AWS Cognito will call the frontend with a code.
+This code must sent to the backend to obtain an id_token.
-The access_token will now be used to request protected endpoints.
-The access_token will be sent as a Bearer token in the HTTP headers.
+The id_token will now be used to request protected endpoints.
+The id_token will be sent as a Bearer token in the HTTP headers.